 a.
 He reigned two years in Jerusalem: This unusually short reign is an indication that the blessing of God was not upon the reign of Amon.

 b.
-And he did evil in the sight of the LORD, as his father Manasseh had done… he did not humble himself before the LORD, as his father Manasseh had: Amon sinned as Manasseh had sinned, without having the repentance that Manasseh repented.
-It is likely that one of the greatest sorrows to the repentant Manasseh was that his sons and others who were influenced by his sin did not also repent.
+And he did evil in the sight of the LORD, as his father Manasseh had done.… he did not humble himself before the LORD, as his father Manasseh had: Amon sinned as Manasseh had sinned, without having the repentance that Manasseh had.
+It is likely that one of the greatest sorrows to the repentant Manasseh was that his sons, and others who were influenced by his sin, did not also repent.

 i.
 “There is not one bright spot in this king’s character to relieve the darkness of his life’s brief record.”
 (Knapp)

 ii.
 “Glycas saith that Amon hardened himself in sin by his father’s example, who took his swing in sin, and yet at length repented.
 So, thought he, will I do; wherefore he was soon sent out of the world for his presumption, dying in his sins, as 2 Chronicles 33:23.”
 (Trapp)

 iii.
 “Manasseh and Amon in their contrasting ways show that a fatalistic attitude in the face of God’s judgment is quite unjustified.”
 (Selman)